 Some of the many health risks associated with too much sitting include:

-Luckily, reducing your risk of developing health issues associated with prolonged sitting isn’t tough at all.
-Let’s take a look at some simple things you can do to stay as healthy as possible even when you have a job that requires you to sit for several hours each day.
+Let’s look at some simple things you can do to stay as healthy as possible and ease back pain, even when you have a job that requires you to sit or stand for several hours each day.

 Get Up & Move!

 Research suggests that taking a brief break from your desk chair every 30 minutes or so to get up and move around can make a big difference in your health.
-If you know you’ll have a tough time remembering, set a timer to remind yourself.
+If you know you’ll struggle to remember, set a timer to remind yourself.

 And the best part is, you don’t have to do anything remotely strenuous.

-Just a couple of minutes of light movement will improve blood flow, keep your muscles more limber, and help prevent excessive tension and discomfort.
+Just a few minutes of light movement will improve blood flow, keep your muscles more limber, and help prevent excessive tension and discomfort.

 You can:

-● Take a walk to the water fountain or break room
+- Take a walk to the water fountain or break room

-● Take a quick stroll down the stairs
+- Take a quick stroll down the stairs

-● Do a couple of minutes of standing calf raises at your desk
+- Do a couple of minutes of standing calf raises at your desk

-● Stand while performing a few minutes of light stretching at your desk
+- Stand while performing a few minutes of light stretching at your desk

-● Take a short stroll on your lunch break
+- Take a short stroll on your lunch break

-● Do a couple of minutes of air squats and/or lunges at your desk
+- Do a couple of minutes of air squats and/or lunges at your desk

-● Take a mini dance break (maybe rally your colleagues to join in?)
+- Take a mini dance break (maybe rally your colleagues to join in?)

 Chiropractic Care: Essential Treatment for Desk Workers

 If you must sit all day, one of the most effective things you can do to maintain your physical health is to schedule regular chiropractic treatments.
-Comprehensive chiropractic care doesn’t just involve a quick adjustment once or twice per week; it approaches whole-body health from a holistic standpoint.
-And more importantly, it aims to help you maintain optimal function and well-being, naturally, long term.

 With chiropractic wellness treatments, your chiropractor ensures your musculoskeletal system is properly aligned, mobile, and functioning appropriately.
 Even if you don’t necessarily feel pain, that doesn’t mean your musculoskeletal system doesn’t need attention.
-Routine appointments allow your chiropractor to detect slight issues before they become glaringly painful problems, so you continue to feel and function your best.

 At Bomberg Chiropractic, we offer a variety of non-invasive therapies designed to address the physical problems associated with sedentary professions.